abdrahman11127-ux/accounting1/README.md

 ### Regenerating the single-file bundle

-If you change `styles.css`, `app.js`, or `index.html`, run the helper script to refresh `standalone.html`:
+`index.html` and `standalone.html` are generated files.
+If you change `styles.css`, `app.js`, or `index.template.html`, run the helper script to regenerate them both:

 ```bash
 node scripts/build-standalone.js
 ```

-Commit the regenerated file so end users can continue opening a single HTML document without needing a local web server.
+Commit the regenerated files so end users can continue opening a single HTML document without needing a local web server.

 ## Key design decisions